For your patients’ severe

 ‡Trial 3: 24-week placebo-controlled study (N=135); Sensitivity analysis to the primary endpoint.
 NUCALA+SOC 95% CI: 20.0, 75.0; placebo+SOC 95% CI: -20, 33.3.3 Results are descriptive.

-- Treatment of adult and pediatric patients aged 12 years and older with hypereosinophilic syndrome (HES) for ≥6 months without an identifiable non-hematologic secondary cause.
+- treatment of patients aged 12+ with hypereosinophilic syndrome (HES) for ≥6 months without an identifiable non-hematologic secondary cause.

 CI=confidence interval; ED=emergency department; IL=interleukin; MOA=mechanism of action; OCS=oral corticosteroid; SOC=standard of care.